Arunkumar-60/MERN_PROJECT_CRUD/README.md

-# MERN_PROJECT_CRUD_DEALSDRAY
+# MERN_PROJECT_CRUD
-this is a crud mern project for DEALSDRAY assignment
+this is a mern stack project tp CRUD(Create, Read, Update and Delete) infoormation for User management system

 # API testing done on postman
 ## link to collection